NITCbase/nitcbase.github.io/docs/User Interfaces/dml.md

   - interface
 ---

 The Data Manipulation Language(DML) commands are used to manipulate the data stored in the relations of the database.
-DML Commands are supported by both XFS and Frontend Interfaces.
+DML Commands are supported by both XFS Interface and Frontend Interface.
 The following are the DML commands supported by NITCBase:

 ### INSERT INTO TABLE VALUES
 #### Description